 - What are the fees?
 Each IRA option will have different fees, such as investment fees and costs tied to different services that come with the account.
 You’ll want to carefully review the fees to make sure you get the services and features you want for the amount you’ll pay.

 Once you’ve decided which IRA will work best for you and you’ve selected a provider, it’s time to choose your investments.
-Investments can seem intimidating, but thinking through a few simple questions can help you narrow down what you’re looking for.
+Investments can seem intimidating but a few simple questions can help you narrow down what you’re looking for.

 Do you want some help with investment decisions?
 Or would you prefer to select and monitor your investments on your own?